mbaumer/us_hep_funding/docs/_states/TX.md

 ## TX-31 -- Rep. John Carter (R)
 ### Committees
 John Carter is the #7 Republican on the House Committee on Appropriations

+John Carter is the #4 Republican on the House Appropriations Subcommittee on Commerce, Justice, and Science

 ### HEP Grants
 ```